codiga/code-snippets.dev/README.md

 [code-snippets.dev](https://www.code-snippets.dev/) surfaces snippets from the [Codiga](https://www.codiga.io) platform.
 If you want to add snippets to the search engine, add more snippets on the [Codiga](https://www.codiga.io) platform.

+All Snippets are being also surfaced on the [Codiga Hub](https://app.codiga.io/hub).

 ## Contribute